lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step02b
     :alt: A screenshot of the plot of the eccentricity vs. semimajor axis

-    Figure 7: The plot of eccentricity vs. semimajor axis of Transneptunian Objects (TNOs).
+    Figure 7: The plot of eccentricity vs. semimajor axis of transneptunian objects (TNOs).

 **2.7.** Multiple sub-populations are apparent in the above plot.
 The majority of the objects have low eccentricity (``e``<0.3) and a semimajor axis of about 30 to about 50 au.
-There are several sub-populations of Transneptunian Objects, such as the classical, resonant, scattered-disk, and detached sub-populations.
+There are several sub-populations of transneptunian objects, such as the classical, resonant, scattered-disk, and detached sub-populations.
 A full review of all TNO sub-populations is beyond the scope of this tutorial.

 **2.8.**  Estimate the diameters of the objects using their absolute H magnitudes.